• WorldView

 More than 1,550 architecture firms from 83 countries entered, making it one of the largest such design competitions in history.
 Irish firm Heneghan Peng Architects won the main contract with their modern approach, a chamfered triangle oriented as a series of layered spaces through which the visitor moves, complete with planned views of the pyramids in the distance.
 According to the Egyptian government, a total team from 13 different companies contributed to the final design.

 Although construction began in 2005, setbacks soon caused delays; in 2011, the Arab Spring halted the project completely until 2014.
 Planned openings in 2018 and 2019 were likewise delayed, and the start of the pandemic, in 2020, continued to put things on hold.
-Now, the official opening is set for sometime in 2024, but the GEM has begun allowing limited visitors into its entrance hall and gardens for a sneak peek.
+Now this long-anticipated museum finally comes to fruition as it fully opens its doors to the public on July 3, 2025.

 It marks the first time King Tutankhamen’s artifacts will be displayed together.

-Four immersive galleries totaling 7,000 square feet will display nearly all of the objects from the collection installed together for the first time.
-With dramatic lighting and a faux night sky, the exhibit will recall the order of the discovery, while also marking a symbolic journey from death into the afterlife.
+Four immersive galleries totaling 7,000 square feet display nearly all of the objects from the collection installed together for the first time.
+With dramatic lighting and a faux night sky, the exhibit recalls the order of the discovery, while also marking a symbolic journey from death into the afterlife.

-A replica tomb completed by the Factum Foundation and previously installed near Carter’s House will move to the museum, giving visitors their own experience of entering the small, sacred space.
-Also shown together for the first time will be Tutankhamen’s three nested coffins, the outer two in wondrously gilded wood inlaid with glass and semiprecious gemstones, the inner made of more than 240 pounds of gold and similarly adorned.
+A replica tomb completed by the Factum Foundation and previously installed near Carter’s House has been moved to the museum, giving visitors their own experience of entering the small, sacred space.
+Tutankhamen’s three nested coffins are also on view together for the first time.
+The outer two coffins feature wondrously glided wood inlaid with glass and semiprecious gemstones, while the inner one is made of more than 240 pounds of gold and similarly adorned.

 The museum’s state-of-the-art conservation studio is one of the world's largest.